Quantalab/Xf-NPlants-2018/README.md

 This code is valids for the Case B: Initial Xf-symptoms (IN, DS=1) vs. advanced Xf-symptoms (AD,DS = 2 3 and 4) severity levels.
 ```
-<b>Note:</b> Codes [Analysis-1.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis1.R) and [Analysis-2.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis2.R) reproduce the article spliting the data into two data sets:
+<b>Note:</b> Codes [Analysis-1.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis1.R) and [Analysis-2.R](https://github.com/Quantalab/Xf-NPlants-2018/blob/master/codes/Analysis2.R) split the data set according to two criterias:
 <br>
- - 80% of the data collected over two years (2016 and 2017) for each disease severity class selected at random, and the testing or validation sample (TS), with the remaining 20% for testing  the model.
+ - the training sample (TR), containing 80% of the data collected over two years for each disease severity class selected at random, and the testing or validation sample (TS), with the remaining 20% for testing  the model.

- - 90% of the data collected over two years (2016 and 2017) for each disease severity class selected at random, and the testing or validation sample (TS), with the remaining 10% for testing  the model.
+ - the training sample (TR), containing 90% of the data collected over two years for each disease severity class selected at random, and the testing or validation sample (TS), with the remaining 10% for testing  the model.

-Prior to running the scripts you may need to install the appropriate packages, all available on the CRAN repository.
+Prior to running the scripts, you may need to install the appropriate packages, all available on the CRAN repository.
 In R [codes](https://github.com/Quantalab/Xf-NPlants-2018/tree/master/codes), the procedure to install packages is also indicated.
 To install the packages, open an R session and execute the following commands:

 ```
 if (!require("fmsb")) { install.packages("fmsb"); require("fmsb") }  ### VIF analysis